khera/utf8-inline-cleaner/README.md

 #### dbuser USER

 Name of the user to connect to the DB.
-The password comes from the `.pgpass` file.
 Must be superuser or table owner.
 The $DBUSER environment variable can also be set as the Postgres library will honor it.

+The password comes from the `.pgpass` file or $PGPASSWORD environment variable.

 #### db DATABASE